 Summary and Things to Note

 For a long time now I have been perplexed about some of the other behaviours associated with Folder Redirection and WEM, to the point that I simply don’t include it in most of my deployments, and leave things GPO driven.
 My biggest challenge was the refusal of WEM to ever self-heal folder redirection if for some reason the redirected folders were altered, or there was a problem of some sort that required manual interaction with the redirected folders.
+(Update: this is not just limited to WEM it would seem, but is a native issue with GPO driven Folder Redirection also)

 There were two actions that would resolve the issue